As part of the May 2012 'Energy for the Future' reforms, full retail competition for retail electricity supply was introduced in Tasmania.

-From 1 January 2014, Aurora Energy will continue to be the retailer for those small customers who were non-contestable prior to 1 January 2014 (all residential customers and small business customers) on mainland Tasmania, offering regulated prices as approved by the Regulator in the form of a regulated standing offer contract.
+From 1 January 2014, Aurora Energy continued to be the retailer for those small customers who were non-contestable prior to 1 January 2014 (all residential customers and small business customers) on mainland Tasmania, offering regulated prices as approved by the Regulator in the form of a regulated standing offer contract.

 For more information about becoming a contestable customer and retail contestability please proceed in the first instance to www.power.tas.gov.au.